fractaldotbox/talks/w3dc-pre-devcon-workshop/partp.md

 ## Counter Example
-- Integers ℤ is NOT a field
+- Integers ℤ (1,2,3...) is NOT a field

 <br />

 ## Examples
-- Real Numbers ℝ
-- Complex Number ℂ
+- ℚ Rational, ℝ Real, ℂ Complex Numbers
-  - specifically: as ℝ(i) field extension of ℝ by adjoining _i_.
+  - specifically: ℂ as ℝ(i) field extension of ℝ by adjoining _i_.
   - s.t. we have a solution for _i_^2 =1

 - field of modulus prime p...`Prime field`